Elue-dev/js-logs-formatter/docs/docs/api-reference.md

 # API Reference

+Here are some props you can pass to the `println` function to customise your log outputs

 | **Prop**             | **Description**                                                                                            | **Default**         |
 | -------------------- | ---------------------------------------------------------------------------------------------------------- | ------------------- |
 | `helper`             | A string that describes the context of the log message.
 It helps identify what the logged data represents. | `""` (empty string) |